 Avalanche Skills Training Level 1

-Centre peak runs this course over two days, with mornings in the classroom and afternoons in the field.
-At the end of the course, students should be able to: Understand the basics of avalanche formation and release; Identify avalanche terrain; Know the steps required to plan and carry out a trip; Use the Avaluator™ as a decision-making tool in areas where trips are rated using the Avalanche Terrain Exposure Scale (ATES) and where Avalanche Danger Ratings and Avalanche Bulletins are available; Find resources for obtaining ATES terrain ratings if their trip is not rated; Find resources for obtaining Avalanche Danger Ratings and Avalanche Bulletins if these are not available; Use appropriate travel techniques in avalanche terrain; Carry out a companion rescue; Understand the limits of their training.
+Centre Peak runs this course over two days.
+At the end of the course, students should be able to: Understand the basics of avalanche formation and release; Identify avalanche terrain; Know the steps required to plan and carry out a trip; Use the Avaluator™ as a decision-making tool in areas where trips are rated using the Avalanche Terrain Exposure Scale (ATES) and where Avalanche Danger Ratings and Avalanche Bulletins are available.
+Use appropriate travel techniques in avalanche terrain; Carry out a companion rescue; Understand the limits of their training.

 Click here for more information on training opportunities.